jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 Grendel, 100gr, [0.515 BC][grendel-bc], 2723 ft/s MV; vs .223 Remington, 55gr,
 0.395 BC, 3241 ft/s MV.)
 {:.tangent}

-I'd like to conquer these goals by creating a custom carbine, so I'm going for it.
-When it's finished, we'll see how it performs.

 ### Basis
 The RC1 design is based somewhat on the [Alexander™ 6.5 Grendel